Because every stroke is different, every patient will have different stroke side effects.

 Bonus: Download our free stroke recovery tips ebook.
 (Link will open a pop-up that will not interrupt your reading.)

-When the shoulder starts to become dislocated from its socket, it can lead to shoulder subluxation, a painful complication after stroke.
+When the shoulder starts to become dislocated from its socket, it can lead to shoulder subluxation.
+The condition can be managed with special slings, and it can be treated with electrical stimulation and rehab exercise.

-And when subluxed shoulder worsens, it can lead to frozen shoulder, where the shoulder becomes inflammed from the dislocation.
+When subluxed shoulder worsens, it can lead to frozen shoulder, where the shoulder becomes inflammed from the dislocation.
+This condition can also be treated with slings, electrical stimulation, Botox, and most importantly, physical therapy.

-When you have difficulty lifting the front part of your foot up, you are dealing with a stroke side effect called foot drop.
+When patients have difficulty lifting the front part of the foot, they are dealing with a stroke side effect called foot drop.
+Management involves wearing an AFO brace to prop the foot up and improve safety.
+Treatment involves rehabilitation exercise and physical therapy.

 7. Curled Toes

-When your toes curl under, often in a painful manner, it’s the result of spasticity in your feet.
+When the toes curl under, often in a painful manner, it’s the result of spasticity in the feet.
 This condition is known as curled toes.
+Treatment involves toe separators, AFOs, and of course, rehabilitation exercise.

 8. Balance Issues